 - Human immunodeficiency virus (HIV) is also associated with psoriasis.

-- An uncommon form of human papillomaviruses (HPV), called EV-HPV, has been associated with psoriasis.
+- An uncommon strain of human papillomaviruses (HPV), called EV-HPV, has been associated with psoriasis.
 Although EV-HPV is probably not a direct cause, it may play a role in the continuation of psoriasis.
-This HPV form is not the virus associated with cervical cancer and genital warts.
+This HPV strain is not one of the viruses that cause cervical cancer and genital warts.

-Medications.
-Drugs that can trigger the disease, worsen symptoms, or cause a flare-up include:
+Drugs that can trigger the disease or cause a flare-up of symptoms include:

 Severe flare-ups may occur in people with psoriasis who stop taking their steroid pills, or who discontinue the use of very strong steroid ointments that cover wide skin areas.
 The flare-ups may be of various psoriatic forms, including guttate, pustular, and erythrodermic psoriasis.
 Because these drugs are also used to treat psoriasis, this rebound effect is of particular concern.

 Medications that cause rashes (a side effect of many drugs) can trigger psoriasis as part of the Koebner response.